 Mulberry is a very small city located in the state of Florida.
-With a population of 3,976 people and five constituent neighborhoods, Mulberry is the 299th largest community in Florida.
+With a population of 4,002 people and seven constituent neighborhoods, Mulberry is the 309th largest community in Florida.

 Mulberry is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mulberry is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Mulberry who work in office and administrative support (19.84%), healthcare (13.13%), and personal care services (9.92%).
+Overall, Mulberry is a city of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Mulberry who work in sales jobs (17.29%), management occupations (10.99%), and food service (9.07%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mulberry is worth considering.

-The per capita income in Mulberry in 2010 was $17,448, which is lower middle income relative to Florida, and low income relative to the rest of the US.
-This equates to an annual income of $69,792 for a family of four.
+The per capita income in Mulberry in 2018 was $18,087, which is low income relative to Florida and the nation.
+This equates to an annual income of $72,348 for a family of four.

-Mulberry is an extremely ethnically-diverse city.
+Mulberry is a very ethnically-diverse city.
 The people who call Mulberry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mulberry residents report their race to be White, followed by Black or African-American.
 Mulberry also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.49% of the city’s residents.
-Important ancestries of people in Mulberry include German, Irish, Polish, and Italian.
+People of Hispanic or Latino origin account for 13.91% of the city’s residents.
+Important ancestries of people in Mulberry include German, Portuguese, Irish, Italian, and English.

 The most common language spoken in Mulberry is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.